Batch Creating Load Balancers

 String |

-Specifies the ID of the VPC where the load balancer resides.
+Definition: Specifies the ID of the VPC where the load balancer is located.
 You can query parameter id in the response by calling the API (GET https://{VPC_Endpoint}/v1/{project_id}/vpcs).
-Note:
+Constraints:

 availability_zone_list |